Some concerns on violence

 What good comes from destroying cars, windows, buildings?
 If they were being replaced by greenery, there might be some good to come of it.
 Get angry and plant a tree, anti-civilization people!
 How about an aggressive act of kindness?

 I do not think such 'destroyers' should be allowed to live in civilized society.
 Two strikes (maybe three, in extenuating/mild circumstances).
-After that, they should be deported --- say, parachuted onto one of the Aleutian Islands, if they were burning or looting or destroying in the U.S.A.
+After that, they should be deported --- say, parachuted onto one of the Aleutian Islands (with a bottle of water and a blanket), if they were burning or looting or destroying in the U.S.A.
 (With a pledge of non-destructive behavior --- and 5 years on the island, they could return.
 Next offense --- life.)

 The 'liberal' media (That's a joke.
-Hardly exists in the U.S.A. in 2011.) are not showing the MANY-MANY-MORE peaceful people (the 99%) trading experiences with each other and showing placards that voice their concerns.
+It hardly exists in the U.S.A. in 2011.) and other media are not showing the MANY-MANY-MORE peaceful people (the 99%) trading experiences with each other and showing placards that voice their concerns.
 Those major aspects of the 'occupy' demonstrations are scarcely shown because that is not newsy enough for the media --- and probably does not convey what the media owners and managers wish to convey.

-The media are not showing that the 'occupiers' are trying to stop the destruction, whenever they have an opportunity to intervene.
+The media are not showing that many 'occupiers' are trying to stop the destruction, whenever they have an opportunity to intervene.

 [NOTE that BofA would not have been allowed to acquire Merrill-Lynch, according to laws passed after the Great Depression --- laws to prevent the mixing of stock-gambling with bank-deposits.
-But the idiot Congress and Bush eliminated those protections about 8 years ago.]
+But the idiot Republican-controlled Congress --- with the help the President (Clinton) --- eliminated those protections in 1999.]

 Say Bank of America has about 10 million debit-card holders (a rough estimate) on which BofA levies a $5 per month fee.
 That is over $500 million dollars per year from just those fees.
 Meanwhile, just one of their chief executives is making over $200 million per year while also getting all sorts of other perks and golden parachutes and various risk removers.
 How about they remove about $50 million from some (about 10) of their 100-plus million dollar executive salaries instead???